-- All children who received 1:1 tutoring from the Academic Mentor in Year 1 and 2 have made progress in RWI groups and PSC outcomes. - Reading fluency interventions show improved outcomes for all pupils. - Pupils who have received interventions have improved in their raw scores in test papers across the academic year. - Barriers to learning for pupils receiving counselling were removed, enabling them to access class provision. - Pupils are provided with rich cultural capital experiences through the wide range of visits and trips accessed through our curriculum and the extra-curricular opportunities offered. - Pupils' aspirations have been raised and they have developed a broader range of areas of interest outside of school through enrichment and sporting clubs made available to them. - 13 pupils participated in the Scholars Programme during 2022-23, 12 pupils achieved 1st class outcomes for their final assignments, with one child narrowly missing out on a 1st by one mark and achieving a 2:1. - Disadvantaged pupils' aspirations continue to rise, due to the increased range of opportunities to develop their cultural capital through additional life experiences and sporting events.
+- All children who received 1:1 tutoring from the Academic Mentor in Year 1 and 2 have made progress in RWI groups and PSC outcomes. - Reading fluency interventions show improved outcomes for all pupils. - Pupils who have received interventions have improved in their raw scores in test papers across the academic year. - Barriers to learning for pupils receiving counselling were removed, enabling them to access class provision. - Pupils are provided with rich cultural capital experiences through the wide range of visits and trips accessed through our curriculum and the extra-curricular opportunities offered. - Pupils' aspirations have been raised and they have developed a broader range of areas of interest outside of school through enrichment and sporting clubs made available to them. - 9 pupils participated in the Scholars Programme during 2023-24, one pupil achieved a 1st class outcome for their final assignment, 6 pupils achieved a 2:1, (with one child narrowly missing out on a 1st by one mark and achieving a 2:1) one child achieved a 2:2 and one achieved a 3rd class outcome.
+All pupils expressed that they had gained in confidence during their studies and were keen to explore the possibility of attending university in the future. - 6 pupils participated in the Yes Futures intensive coaching and support programme, equipping them with the essential skills of confidence, resilience, communication and self-awareness.
+Pupil feedback demonstrates that 83% feel that they have developed skills that are valuable to others, 83% feel more prepared for the future and 83% feel that they have a better idea about future opportunities available to them and feel more motivated to achieve at school. - Disadvantaged pupils' aspirations continue to rise, due to the increased range of opportunities to develop their cultural capital through additional life experiences and sporting events.